Chris von Rohr

-Christoph "Chris" von Rohr (born 24 October 1951 in Solothurn) is a Swiss rock musician, record producer, author, columnist, radio and television presenter.
-He is best known for being a member and founder of the hard rock band, Krokus.
+Christoph von Rohr (born 24 October 1951) is a Swiss musician and record producer, best known as a founding member of the hard rock band Krokus.

 History

 Childhood, youth and first experiences as a musician (1951–1975)

 Chris von Rohr, along with his half-brother Stephan von Rohr, comes from a middle-class family in Solothurn, where he spent most of his childhood.
 His first musical experience Chris von Rohr gained at his parents piano.
-During his school years in mostly local schools (apart from a brief interlude at a boarding school Lyceum Alpinum Zuoz - where he was able to play drums for the very first time), von Rohr's father gave him his first drum set as a gift.
+During his school years in mostly local schools (apart from a brief interlude at a boarding school Lyceum Alpinum Zuoz – where he was able to play drums for the very first time), von Rohr's father gave him his first drum set as a gift.
 In 1967, he formed his first band called The Scouts.
 The band changed names multiple times, from Tears Of Love to In and finally Indian Summer.
 With this formation the young drummer also completed his first public appearance at a student ball in the Hotel Krone in Solothurn.
 After a two-year stint at the public business school in Neuchâtel von Rohr founded more bands: first, the Plastic Joints and thereafter Inside.
-Meanwhile, the musician von Rohr kept himself financially afloat as a cook in the Solothurn Restaurant & Hotel Kreuz - the first Genossenschaftsbeiz of Switzerland.
+Meanwhile, the musician von Rohr kept himself financially afloat as a cook in the Solothurn Restaurant & Hotel Kreuz – the first Genossenschaftsbeiz of Switzerland.
 After a for von Rohr in terms of musical style all in all very unpleasant but at least financially lucrative short stint with a dance band called On the Road, he and their keyboarder Michi Szabo formed the two- man band Night Train.
 However, all these attempts to make it in the professional music business failed and so von Rohr worked again as a cook at the Restaurant Kreuz, followed by a semester at the Jazz School in Bern.